 When presenting ideas that include references to data, it can be helpful to make the point using a graph or table.
 These visual methods can make the point much stronger than simply describing the data.
 While they can be powerful methods, they also have the potential to ruin a presentation if they convey the wrong message or they confuse the audience.
 Appropriate use of graphs and tables is one way to enhance the message you are delivering.
+(Do you use Excel data in PowerPoint?
+If so, check out this page on presenting financial information effectively)

 There are five basic types of graphs that are used most frequently.
 There are more complex types that are used for specific purposes, usually technical in nature, which will not be discussed here because they would rarely be used by most of us.
 A graph is really a graphical representation of one or more sets of data.
 A set of related data is referred to as a data series.
 For example, the sales of product X each year for the past five years would be one data series.
 Here are the five basic graph types: